 Premium Bordereau: Key Extraction Fields

-Insured name and risk description identifies who and what is covered under the policy.
+Insured name and risk description identify who and what is covered.
 These fields are often free-text, making them harder to normalize but essential for exposure analysis and audit trails.

-Gross written premium (GWP) represents the total premium before any deductions.
-This is the top-line figure from which all other premium-related calculations flow.
+Gross written premium (GWP) represents the total premium before deductions.

 Commission rate and amount captures the intermediary's compensation.
 Accurate extraction here is essential for reconciliation against commission statements.
 Teams already extracting data from insurance commission statements will recognize that matching commission figures across documents is one of the most error-prone manual tasks in delegated authority accounting.